ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## Robot Components Overview

-This section provides a detailed overview of the parts used in the robot, including key hardware components that play an integral role in the design and functionality of the robot.
+This section provides a detailed overview of the key hardware components used in the ShahroodRC robot for the WRO 2025 Future Engineers category.
+Each component was carefully selected to ensure compatibility, reliability, and optimal performance for tasks like line following, obstacle avoidance, and precise parking.
+The components are seamlessly integrated with the LEGO EV3 platform, leveraging our team’s prior experience to streamline development and focus on competition performance.

 ---